A Dataset of Provincial Carbon Emissions Reduction

 The

-dataset built in this study was archived in .xls format, and had a size of 18.8
+dataset was archived in .xlsx format with a size of 18.8 KB.
+It included data

-KB.
-It included data on the carbon emissions intensity of energy consumption in
+on the carbon emissions intensity of energy consumption in China, the provincial

-consumption (including the contribution rate of provincial carbon emissions intensity, the output value share and their sum), and
+intensity, the output value share and their sum), and the ranking

-the ranking of provincial effectiveness
+of provincial effectiveness and comprehensive

-and comprehensive contribution of emissions reduction in China.
+contribution of emissions reduction in China.

 4.2 Data Results